SystemFw/blog/content/staging/programs-as-values-draft.md

 ---
-title: "Programs as Values, Part IV: Algebras"
+title: "Programs as Values, Part V: Algebras with results"
 date: 2022-01-04
 ---

+at some point I should say: no elimination forms in this article `In` algebra: read a String, count it's length, return false/true whether it's greater than 10 introduce the necessity for type params

+Console algebra, program 1
+write prompt, then read, convert to upper case

+program 2: monads

+hello
 In the previous instalments of this series, we've introduced two core components of the programs as values paradigm: *datatypes* that represent effects, and *functions*  that combine instances of those datatypes in order to construct programs by describing control flow explicitly.

 Today we will formalise and clarify this structure, by introducing the concept of an **algebra**.